Frank is a bit different.

 I know this is a lot.
 I know I have an obsessive mind.
 But I also know that moderation is for losers.

 Thanks Frank for sharing your system!

-We’ve now built an automated system to help people identify their Optimal 30 foods and meals that they enjoy and provide the nutrients they need.
-We can’t wait for people to put it into practice in the next 6 Week Nutritional Optimisation Masterclass which starts on 22 August 2020.
+We’ve built an automated system to help people identify their Optimal 30 foods and meals that they enjoy and provide the nutrients they need.
+We love seeing people put it into practice in the 6 Week Nutritional Optimisation Masterclass.

 We love seeing how people create nutrient-dense meals to suit their own tastes in their own context.

 Want to be part of the next masterclass?